davisp/jiffy/README.md

 Jiffy - JSON NIFs for Erlang
 ============================

-A JSON parser as a NIF.
-This is a complete rewrite of the work I did in EEP0018 that was based on Yajl.
-This new version is a hand crafted state machine that does its best to be as quick and efficient as possible while not placing any constraints on the parsed JSON.
+Jiffy is a JSON NIF library that focuses on correctness over performance.
+It’s not the fastest JSON library for Erlang in standard benchmarks, but it endeavors to be as fast as possible while affecting total system performance as little as possible.

 ![Build Status](https://github.com/davisp/jiffy/actions/workflows/ci.yml/badge.svg)